iamRaavanan/Pac-Man/README.md

 # Pac-Man
-It is clone of most famous pac-man
+It is clone of the most famous pac-man